whatwedo/CrudBundle/docs/README.md

 ```

 #### Tailwind
 Be sure to extend tailwinds default config.
-You need a `primary` color and an `error` color.
+You need a `primary` color and an some accent colors like `error`, `warning` and `success` color.
 Furthermore, you need to add our files to the `content` section.
 The `@tailwindcss/forms` plugin is a basic form style resetter.
 The config is located at `tailwind.config.js`.